-Students must pass three written comprehensive examinations.
-An examination in microeconomic theory and an examination in macroeconomic theory are required.
+Students must pass three comprehensive examinations.
+The first two are written exams on microeconomic theory and macroeconomic theory.
 Together, these two examinations constitute the qualifying examinations.
-An additional examination in a field of the student's choice, subject to supervisory committee approval, is also required.
+The third exam has both written and oral components.
+The written component is a proposal for the dissertation research and the oral component is a public defense of the proposal.
 This examination is called the preliminary examination.
-Both qualifying examinations must be passed before the preliminary examination is attempted unless an exemption is granted by the Graduate Committee.
+Both qualifying examinations must be passed before the preliminary examination is attempted.
 Upon passing the qualifying and preliminary examinations the student is admitted to candidacy for the Ph.D.
 The student must be admitted to candidacy at least seven months before the final oral examination may be given.
+This rule is set by the Graduate School and cannot be waived by the department.